lywgit/lywgit.github.io/_posts/2018-10-14-matrix-factorization-with-nn.md

 Exploring this as an exercise actually led me to another interesting question:
 >
 What is the difference between
-(1) a matrix that is ramdomly generated, and
+(1) a matrix that is randomly generated, and
-(2) a matrix that is a product of two randomly generated matrices?
+(2) a matrix that is the product of two matrices that are randomly generated?

 Well, the latter is probably less random ... but in what way?